AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 The [!UICONTROL Getting started with Real-Time Customer Profile] widget is divided into four sections:

 * **Ingest data into Platform**: This widget directs you to the sources catalog.
 Use the sources catalog to select a source and ingest your data to Experience Platform.
 For more information, read the [sources overview](../sources/home.md)
-* **Model data structures**: This widget directs you to the schemas dashboard.
-Use the schemas dashboard to browse for existing scheams or create building blocks and describe the structure of your data.
+* **Model data structures**: This widget directs you to the schemas overview.
+Use the schemas overview to browse for existing schemas or create building blocks and describe the structure of your data.
 For more information, read the [schemas overview](../xdm/home.md).
 * **Segment audiences**: This widget directs you to the [!DNL Segment Builder] in the UI.
 Use the [!DNL Segment Builder] to interact with Profile data elements and define rules for your segments.
 For more information, read the [Segmentation Service overview](../segmentation/home.md).
 * **Send data to destinations**: This widget directs you to the destinations catalog.
 Use the destinations catalog to select a destination that you can then connect and send segments to.
 For more information, read the [destinations overview](../destinations/home.md)